-Wilderness areas represent a vital element of Europe’s natural and cultural heritage.
-In addition to their intrinsic value, they offer the opportunity for people to experience the spiritual quality of nature in the widest experiential sense – beyond mere physical and visual attributes, and in particular its psychological impact.
-They also provide important economic, social and environmental benefits, including ecosystem services, for local communities, landholders and society at large.
+Wilderness represents a vital element of Europe’s natural and cultural heritage.
+In addition to its intrinsic value, it offers the opportunity for people to experience the spiritual quality of nature in the widest experiential sense – beyond mere physical and visual attributes, in particular through its psychological impact.
+They also provide important economic, social, and environmental benefits, including ecosystem services, for local communities, landowners and society as a whole.
 Wilderness performs several functions better than modified landscapes.
-Among these are for example:
+Among these are:

 - Conserving Biodiversity